• Sales 888.270.0679

 Reason 9: Churches Don't Make Giving Easy.

 eGiving isn’t just for the youngest church members.
 In our study of 1,000 churchgoers, we found that all ages have adopted it in large numbers.
 The reason is simplicity.
-The average church member no longer must remember to bring cash or a check with them to church.
-They can simply give with their smartphones through an app or a text-to-give function.
-Or they can give online, through a kiosk or a mobile card reader.
+The average church member no longer has to remember to bring cash or a check with them to church.
+They can simply give with their smartphones through an app or a text-to-give function, or they can give online, through a kiosk or a mobile card reader.

 One Final Statistic (before moving on)

-This final stat shows there is a lot of potential for churches to expand the generosity of givers.
-At Vanco, we’ve seen how addressing just a few of the areas we mentioned can have a huge impact on the financial stewardship of churches.
-There’s no need for large structural changes.
-The tens of thousands of churches we’ve worked with often started out small, adjusting gradually until they found the right blend of actions to lead them to their goals.
+This final stat shows there is a lot of potential for churches to expand the generosity of givers with the right tools.
+At Vanco, we’ve seen how adoption and promotion of online giving has a huge impact on the financial stewardship of churches.
+The convenience, security and storytelling capabilities of our online giving platform help drive generosity.

 CHAPTER 4